-Jonathan and Brad talk about focusing your work ethic and make an announcement.
+Jonathan and Brad talk about focusing on your work ethic and make an announcement.

 Travel Rewards Course Announcement

 As you likely know, travel rewards are a popular topic in our community.
-As a way to help everyone achieve their travel rewards goals, ChooseFI has created a travel rewards course.
+As a way to help everyone achieve their travel rewards goals, we’ve created the Ultimate Guide to Credit Card Travel Rewards series.

 Hundreds, probably thousands of hours of travel ‘nerdery’…[Ed has] distilled it down into 18 super concise easy to read lessons… It’s not just about credit cards and some simple travel redemptions.
 It’s about the actionable stuff.
 Saving money on car rentals, minimizing wait times at the airport, getting free food and drinks at airport lounges, budget alternatives to hotels.